surojitbiswas23/Linear-Circular-Regression/README.md

 The data that support the findings of this study are openly available at Kaggle:
 Source (for Bitcoin): https://www.kaggle.com/datasets/prasoonkottarathil/btcinusd?select=BTC-2017min.csv and (for Ethereum): https://www.kaggle.com/datasets/prasoonkottarathil/ethereum-historical-dataset?select=ETH_1min.csv.
-The raw data can be processed using the method describe in Section \ref{data proce sec}.
+The raw data can be processed using the method describe in the paper.
 If any researcher is interested, the same can be availed on request to the authors.